 Misbehaviour in the organisation involves breaching the rules and regulations that are set for the improvement of human resources management, utilisation of finance, reward, compensation, and hiring.
 However, not all organisations adhere to improving and maintaining these features.
 For this reason, all the possible options for the betterment of organisation's resources will be ruled out, and this may be considered as organisational misbehaviour (Middlemiss, 2011).
-The top element that will be affected by this kind of behaviour is the human resource, therefore, conflicts will arise and a significant number of employees will leave the organisation should fulfil its commitment and obligations accordingly, inculcate the right direction, and follow the vision provided to the employees in order to overcome challenges and achieve objectives.
+The top element that will be affected by this kind of behaviour is the human resource, therefore, conflicts will arise and a significant number of employees will leave the organisation (Middlemiss, 2011).
+The application of psychological contract emphasises that an organisation should fulfil its commitment and obligations accordingly, inculcate the right direction, and follow the vision provided to the employees in order to overcome challenges and achieve objectives.
 However, the increase of conflict among employees and employers will reduce effectiveness and motivation among them, hence impacting organisation health (Khammarnia, Baghbanian, Mohammadi, Barati, & Safari, 2013).
-In organisational performance, creating a more serious condition for management to overcome and sufficiently control (Khammarnia et al., 2013).
+In the case of psychological contract, the breach of promise included in it is indicated through organisational performance, creating a more serious condition for management to overcome and sufficiently control (Khammarnia et al., 2013).